chirpley/docs/docs/source/asbrand.rst

   Deals have different statuses during the runtime of the campaign.
 By clicking on the filters, deals with that status will be loaded in the grid below.

-By default the filter "Set content" is activated.
+By default, the filter "Set content" is activated.
 Until an influencer has accepted a deal, all the shown cards are anonymous except for favorites.

 .. thumbnail:: _static/images/cards-anon.png